poohitan/tomorrow-backend-code-challenge/README.md

 ## The Weather Insights Service

-In thie exercise, you will create a weather insights service.
+In this exercise, you will create a weather insights service.
 This service's API will allow understading the great impact weather has on us, by appliying business logic over ClimaCell's Weather API.

 #### Required solution: